-The District has the option of waiving the monthly service fee for users on an individual case-bycase basis upon written application for said waiver.
-The waiver may be granted for a maximum of three months, except in the case of non-residential user applicants that are political subdivisions of the State
+The District has the option of waiving the monthly service fee for users on an individual case-by-case basis upon written application for said waiver.
+The waiver may be granted for a maximum of three months, except in the case of non-residential user applicants that are political subdivisions of the State of Colorado, including but not limited to municipalities, school Districts, special Districts, and non-profit organizations, which are eligible to receive a waiver until the Certificate of Occupancy is issued.
+The user's application for waiver shall meet the following criteria in order to be eligible for said waiver:

-- A. Identified on the "request for sewer connection" at the time of tap purchase; - B. Have a 1" or larger water tap; - C. Have no discharge into the sewer system; and,

-D. Provide a construction schedule that demonstrates non-use of the sewer.
+- A. Identified on the "request for sewer connection" at the time of tap purchase; - B. Have a 1" or larger water tap; - C. Have no discharge into the sewer system; and, - D. Provide a construction schedule that demonstrates non-use of the sewer.
 Upon establishing that the criteria has been met, the waiver shall be granted.
 After a waiver is granted, there shall be no discharge into the sewer system.
 Any discharge into the sewer system shall immediately revoke the waiver of the service charge and will subject the user to all applicable penalties and fines, including, but not limited to, all service fees and charges retroactive to the date of the waiver.